 Did you do any other studying on your own after taking two courses in handwriting analysis?

 I read every single book I could get my hands on and then did much more studying in psychology.
-I went to many seminars and courses to learn even more about psychology.
-I did my own intensive personal study as well.
+I went to many seminars and courses to learn even more about psychology and also did my own intensive personal study.

 Have you had any other hobbies that you’ve jumped into intensively like this?